Apple Pay – Web

 });

-Add in your payment web page, a new container where the Apple Pay button will be displayed.
+So first, add in your payment web page, a new div container where the Apple Pay button will be displayed.
+Make sure that the selector div is empty.
+And ensure that your div has a clear ID, as we will need this ID later.

 <body>